fredericodes/mushin/README.md

 # Mushin

-## :warning: This project is work in progress.

 Files encryption and decryption service based on AES-256 encryption, built using Python, Flask API and Vue3.

 The files are encrypted safely by a securely generated private key.